These regulations enter into force on 1 January 2017.

 Theses included in a Bachelor’s degree are retained for a period of five years.
 Theses included in a Master’s degree or a doctoral degree are retained permanently.

-Assessment results must be retained by the relevant school or independent institute for ten years.
+Assessment results must be retained by the relevant faculty or independent institute for ten years.

 Archiving of student records is governed by the University’s archives formation plan.

 If a student has a disability, a diagnosed learning difficulty or other acceptable impediment that prevents him/her from participating in an assessment session as specified in curriculum, or if he/she requires special assistance in registering for an exam, or in reading or completing the exam assignments, the assessment arrangements must be made as accessible to him/her as possible.

 Coursework, examinations and theses must be assessed so that the progress of studies is not hindered by, for instance, unnecessarily delaying the assessment.

 Any ambiguity or negligence in the assessment arrangements, as well as any disturbances or hindrances not caused by the student, must be corrected so that they do not adversely affect the student’s studies.